arell305/hostlyapp/README.md

 #### Run NextJS

-`npm run dev`
+`npx next dev --experimental-https`

-Visit http://localhost:3000 in your browser to view the application.
+Visit https://localhost:3000 in your browser to view the application.

 #### Run Convex